Discussing Torah matters because the Torah matters

 The redaction is not missed by a master-rabbi.
 Jesus, calling up Deuteronomy 6:16 in response, turns to the enemy in priestly garments and says, “It is written, ‘You shall not put the Lord your God on trial.’”

-The priest raises his shoulder with a hand poised to slap Jesus across the face.
+The priest raises an open hand as if to slap Jesus across the face.
 It comes in quickly and Jesus winces, bracing for impact.
 But instead of swiping his face, the man’s hand swipes the whole scene into oblivion.
 Jesus is hit not by a hand but by a blast of cold wind that overwhelms his sun-burnt face.

 He has been transported to the summit of a colossal mountain, its flanks so steep and rigid that a man could not scale them.
 Jesus sees that he shares the summit with someone else, the sight of whom would bring a lesser man to his knees.
 In front of Jesus towers a magnificent archangel buttressed on both sides by mighty wings.
 He is adorned with precious stones of every color, his splendor and radiance transcending the limits of the physical world.
 This goliath angel, tall, scary and striking, holds a pose that accentuates his most stunning and wonderful features.
-When the angel looks down his nose at Jesus, he does so with surprise for the man, this man, seems unimpressed.
+When the angel looks down his nose at Jesus, he does so with surprise, because the man peering up at him is unimpressed.

 Draped over the landscape is history distilled into a single moment.
 All the kingdoms of earth are represented.
 Stretching as far as the eye can see, they light up the sky.
-Each kingdom is portrayed in its highest grandeur: Greece with its columns; Rome with its roads; Persia with its statues; Arabia with its mathematics; China with its longevity; Great Britain with its sails; Central America with its towering temples; the United States with its towering skyscrapers; first century Israel with His beloved Jerusalem.
-It’s all there: past, present, and future.
+Each kingdom is portrayed in its highest grandeur: Greece with its columns; Rome with its roads; Persia with its statues; Arabia with its gardens; China with its monuments; Great Britain with its sails; Central America with its step pyramids; the United States with its towering skyscrapers; Israel with its Temple.
+It’s all there: present and future.

-Their two figures, cast in the glow of this glorious summation of world history, stand in mutual silence.
+Their two figures, cast in the glow of this glorious presentation of history, stand in mutual silence.
 The angel lets Jesus take it in.
-The angel pretends to look too, but he has quite frankly grown accustomed to this view.
+The angel pretends to look too but he has, quite frankly, grown accustomed to this view.
 Besides, the kingdom he covets most is not included in this panorama.
 The kingdom he covets most remains safeguarded within the boney frame of the lonely man standing next to him.
 It is the kingdom within him that the most glorious angel ever created side-eyes in total jealousy.

 Underneath his calm demeanor, the enemy screams: “Jesus, no one will notice!
 It’s just you and me out here!
 I’m offering you the deal of a lifetime!
 The course of the world, up for sale!
 Rule it as you see fit!
 Simply nod while no one is watching.
 Your whole body is aching to lay down anyway, right?”

 No terrorism.
 No holocaust.
 No inquisition.
 No crucifixion.
-Jesus shuts his eyes and the loudness of the world quiets at the core.
+Jesus shuts his eyes to push away the noise of the world.
 When his eyelids pull back, his eyes are illuminated from the inside, by the light of God’s Word.
 Jesus turns to the goliath angel and answers with a verse from Deuteronomy.
 “It is written,” he says, “‘You shall worship the Lord your God and serve Him only.’”

 The angel’s countenance falls through his feet and tumbles down the mountainside.
 He knows there’s nowhere left to go; he’s heightened the temptations as high as he can take them.
 And still, despite the odds, Jesus––this man of God––has prevailed.